crossdb-org/docs/docs/admin/shell.md

 This tool can

-- Open and operate local database
+- Open and operate many local databases.
-- Connect and operate remote database
+- Connect to and operate a remote database server.

 <!--
 - Work as standalone database server
 -->